-Financial investments at amortised cost
+• Financial investments at amortised cost

 Financial investments at amortised cost include NCD with the NBC with maturities of less than one year.
-The fair value of financial investments approximates their carrying values as at the reporting date due to the relatively short-term maturity of these instruments.
+The fair value of financial investments approximates their carrying values at the reporting date due to the relatively short-term maturity of these instruments.
 Debt securities include corporate and government bonds which were valued at amortised cost, and were purchased for the purpose of holding them until maturity and for earning interest.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) AS AT 31 DECEMBER 2022 AND 2021 AND FOR THE YEARS THEN ENDED iii.
-Loans and advances
+NOTES TO THE INTERIM FINANCIAL STATEMENTS (CONTINUED) AS AT 31 DECEMBER 2022 AND 2021 AND FOR THE THREE-MONTH AND TWELVE-MONTH PERIODS THEN ENDED